Office leasing still runs on a few steady truths

 Reading the wider office market

-We still point clients to our market narrative on greater Atlanta office market because big picture supply and demand matters when you choose term length and contraction rights.
-For groups weighing reuse of space, converting office space to alternative uses can spark the right questions early, even if you stay traditional office in the end.
+Big-picture supply and demand still matters when you choose term length and contraction rights.
+For groups weighing reuse of space, it pays to ask early whether your floor plan and infrastructure support your long-term plan—even if you stay traditional office in the end.

-When a lease is close, it pays to revisit understanding lease negotiations with your counsel so business points on base rent steps, operating expense caps, and renewal notice dates match what you think you won in the conference room.
+When a lease is close, revisit business points on base rent steps, operating expense caps, and renewal notice dates with your counsel so what you think you won in the conference room matches what appears in the draft.

 None of that replaces a broker who reads load factors and common area definitions on the offering plan.
 It does explain why two groups with the same head count can disagree after touring the same two buildings.
 We document those preferences so the second tour day does not repeat the first day's mistake.